pts/pts-minix-1.5.10-hdd-image/README.md

 install qemu-system-x86`.
 The command `qemu-system-i386 --version` should work.
 The version number it displays should be >=2.11.1.

-Run this command to start the emulator:
+Run this command to start the emulator running Minix 1.5.10:
-`qemu-system-i386 -M pc-1.0 -m 4 -drive file=MINIX15.vhd,format=raw -boot c
+`qemu-system-i386 -M pc-1.0 -m 4 -drive file=MINIX15.vhd,format=vpc -boot c
 -debugcon stdio -net none`.
-At the newly appearing `Boot:` prompt, press <2>
-for Minix 1.5.10 i386, or <4> for Minix 1.5.10 i86.
-After a few seconds,
-the `login:` prompt appears.
+(VirtualBox also works, but the VM guest setup is different.)
+At the newly appearing `Boot:` prompt, press <2> for Minix 1.5.10 i386, or <4> for Minix 1.5.10 i86.
+After a few seconds, the `login:` prompt appears.
 Type `root` and press <Enter>.
 There is no password.

-To undo the changes you've made in the emulator, remove the image file and uncompress it again: `rm -f MINIX15.vhd && unzip MINIX15.vhd.zip`.
+To undo the changes you've made, exit the emulator (by closing its window), remove the image file and uncompress it again: `rm -f MINIX15.vhd && unzip MINIX15.vhd.zip`.

+## Extra goodies

+The following extra software (in addition to Minix binaries and source code) are also included:

+* On partition 1:
+  * MX386/MX386_1.TZ: Minix 1.5.10 i386 patches by Bruce Evans.
+  * MX386/BCC*.TZ: The BCC C compiler (targeting i86 and i386) by Bruce Evans.
+  * MX386/SHOELACE.TZ: ShoeLace bootloader 1990-04-24 source code.
+Can be
+    found on other partitions as well.
+* On partition 2:
+  * bin/sh is Bash 1.05.
+  * linux/bash-1.05: Bash 1.05 source code.
+  * linux/rootdisk/root-0.11: Linux 0.11 rootdisk binaries.
+  * linux/rootdisk/root-0.97: Linux 0.97 rootdisk binaries.
+  * linux/src: Linux 0.11, 0.12 and 0.95 source code.
+  * root/as86: source code of an early version of the as86 assembler and ld86 linker.
+  * root/gcc140: source code of GCC 1.40.
+  * root/gdb.tar.Z: Patches and binaries of GDB 3.5 for Minix 1.5.0 i386.
+* On partition 3:
+  * src/programs/awk: GNU AWK (gawk) 1.02 source code.
+  * src/programs/bisn: GNU Bison 1.14 source code.
+  * src/programs/bison-1.14: GNU Bison 1.14 source code.
+  * src/programs/cpp: GNU C Preprocessor source code.
+  * src/programs/gawk: GNU AWK (gawk) 2.11 source code.

 ## Source